A Horse’s Vital Signs

-To measure a horse’s pulse, use a stethoscope and press the bell of the stethoscope on the horse’s left side right behind their elbow..
+To measure a horse’s pulse, use a stethoscope and press the bell of the stethoscope on the horse’s left side right behind their elbow.
 Listen for a “lub-dub” sound, which is equivalent to one heart beat.
-You will also need a stopwatch or other device with a timer.
+You will also need a stopwatch or a different device with a timer.
 Count the number of heart beats you hear for 15 seconds.
 Then multiply that number by 4 to get the horse’s pulse.

 HOW TO MEASURE A HORSE’S RESPIRATION

 To measure respiration, stand laterally beside and watch the horse’s flank to see the flank rise and fall with inhales and exhales.
 Each inhale and exhale is equivalent to one breath.
 Count the number of breaths for 1 minute.
 A rate of 10 to 14 breaths per minute is normal for an adult horse at rest.
 The horse’s respiration rate will be higher after exercise, in warm weather and if ventilation is poor.

 Watch this video from Equine Guelph that demonstrates how to measure a horse’s respiration rate:

 Information adapted with permission from the "Horse Health" section of the 4-H Horse Reference Manual, Alberta Agriculture and Rural Development.